ppetrovtv/pine_script_docs/source/essential/Sessions_and_time_functions.rst

 specifications:

 0000-0000
-   a complete 24 hours with the session beginning at midnight.
+   A complete 24 hours with the session beginning at midnight.

 1700-1700
-   a complete 24 hours with the
-   session beginning at 17:00.
+   A complete 24 hours with the session beginning at 17:00.

 0900-1600,1700-2000
-   a session that
-   begins at 9:00 with a break at 16:00 until 17:00 and ending at 20:00.
+   A session that begins at 9:00, breaks from 16:00 to 17:00 and continues until 20:00.

 2000-1630
-   an overnight session that begins at 20:00 and ends at 16:30 the next day.
+   An overnight session that begins at 20:00 and ends at 16:30 the next day.

 0930-1700:146
-   a session that begins at 9:30 and ends at 17:00 on Sundays (1), Wednesdays (4) and Fridays (6) (other days of the week are days off).
+   A session that begins at 9:30 and ends at 17:00 on Sundays (1), Wednesdays (4) and Fridays (6) (other days of the week are days off).

 24x7
-   is everyday session 00:00--00:00.
+   A complete 24 hours with session beginning at 00:00.

 0000-0000:1234567
-   same as "24x7", an everyday session 00:00--00:00.
+   Same as "24x7".

 0000-0000:23456
-   same as "0000-0000", Monday to Friday session that starts every day at 00:00 and ends at 00:00 of the next day.
+   Same as previous example, but only Monday to Friday.

 1700-1700:12345
-   is an *overnight session*.
-Monday session starts at Sunday, 17:00, and ends at Monday, 17:00.
-Also, only on Monday--Friday.
+   An *overnight session*.
+Monday session starts Sunday at 17:00 and ends Monday at 17:00.
+Applies to Monday through Friday.

 1000-1001:26
-   is a weird session, that lasts only one minute on Mondays (2), and one minute on Fridays (6).
+   A weird session that lasts only one minute on Mondays (2) and one minute on Fridays (6).

 Session information used for the ``time`` function's second argument does not need to correspond to the symbol's real trade